-In the June 2021 edition of "Best of Boston," we bring you our top Boston (and beyond) lit events this month, taking place virtually.
-See below for our list of literary happenings.
+In the September 2021 edition of "Best of Boston," we bring you our top Boston lit events this month, taking place virtually.
+See below for our list of local literary happenings.

-Join GrubStreet student Amanda Davis for the virtual launch of Amanda's debut picture book, 30,000 Stitches: The Inspiring Story of the National 9/11 Flag.
-Amanda will be joined in conversation by fellow picture-book author Valerie Bolling, with a special appearance by illustrator Sally Wern Comport.
+Join Memoir Incubator graduate Judy Bolton-Fasman for the launch of her debut memoir, Asylum: A Memoir of Family Secrets.
+Judy will be joined in conversation by author Tova Mirvis.
 This event is free and open to all, hosted on Crowdcast.
 Register here.